danyaridiger/extended-click-outside/README.md

-# extended-click-outside v3.1.3
+# extended-click-outside v3.2.0

 ---

 ### Brief annotation

-**extended-click-outside** is an utility that can help developers with outer click-events handlers registration.
-To create a handler, it is enough to pass a valid selector to its "init" instance method.
-Selector also can be an object of type element reference from different frameworks and libraries.
-Different ways of configuration will help to create customized handlers for specific needs.
-Such hanlders often used with form controls and interactive shells to specify their properties and behavior depending on their state inactivity.
+**extended-click-outside** is a utility that assists developers in registering `click-outside` event handlers.
+To create a handler, simply pass a valid selector to its `init` instance method.
+This selector can also be an object, such as an element reference from various frameworks and libraries.
+Multiple configuration options allow you to create customized handlers for specific needs.
+These handlers are commonly used with form controls and interactive shells to define their properties and behavior based on their inactive state.

-An important feature is that one DOM-element can have only single "extended-click-outside" listener.
-This is done to prevent the web-application from being overloaded with excess handlers.
-Utility works correctly in browser environment, so it can be useful for web-applications.
+An important feature is that a single DOM element can have only one Extended Click Outside listener.
+This design prevents web applications from being overloaded with redundant handlers.
+The utility works correctly in all standard browser environments, making it suitable for a wide range of web applications.

 ### Installation with npm